bhallen/ultrasound-analysis/README.md

 ultrasound-analysis
 ===================

-A package of scripts for processing and analysis of ultrasound data for research in linguistics
+A package of scripts for processing and analyzing ultrasound data for research in linguistics

 ### DESCRIPTION ###